Aquanty/rtd-hgs/docs/source/index.rst

 by column to facilitate, for example, the creation of a plot of concentration or flux versus time for a given species at a node.

-For an example which uses flux output nodes, see Section :ref:`V-sec:verif_pm_cd` .
+| For an example which uses flux output nodes, see Section :ref:
+| .

 --------------